saltict/availproject.github.io/docs/about/faucet.md

 3. Navigate to the `#avail-faucet` channel and issue the following
    command: `/deposit <your address> `.

-Your address will be deposited 1 AVL token once the status changes to `Complete`.
+Your address will be deposited 11 AVL token once the status changes to `Complete`.
+You may request AVL every 3 hours.

 :::note